Are you considering the purchase of a retro camper? These days you don’t have to buy an old camper to get that vintage look you’ve always wanted.

-The Riverside RV Retro has all the style of a vintage travel trailer.
-From the whitewall tires to the red and white color scheme it oozes the 50s and 60s.
-It’s available in 14-floor plans including a travel trailer toy hauler.
+The Riverside RV Retro has all the styles of classic travel trailers.
+From the whitewall tires to the red and white color scheme, it oozes the 50s and 60s.
+It’s available in 14-floor plans, including a travel trailer toy hauler.

-They make several models of this retro travel trailer and they all have the same beautiful vintage look.
-They are a bit more than typical campers but we think they are worth it if you are looking for that classic retro camper look.
+They make several models of this retro travel trailer, and they all have the same beautiful vintage look.
+They are a bit more than typical campers, but we think they are worth it if you look for that classic retro camper look.

 #3 Gulfstream Vintage Cruiser

 The spirit of the fun-loving ’50s is alive and well in the Gulfstream Vintage Cruiser.
 It has a laminated wall construction and a one-piece laminated roof.

 #4 Heartland Terry Classic

-The last year of production I can find on the Heartland Terry Classic is the 2019 model, which means it came out the latter part of 2018.
+The last year of production I can find on the Heartland Terry Classic is the 2019 model, which means it came out in the latter part of 2018.
 I’ve not seen anything for a 2020 model so there is a possibility it is not being built anymore.

-There is a lot of shiny aluminum and a boxy exterior reminiscent of a vintage camper however the big Airstream type panoramic front window throws things off for me.
+There is a lot of shiny aluminum and a boxy exterior reminiscent of a vintage camper however, the big Airstream-type panoramic front window throws things off for me.

 #5 Barefoot Camper

 The Barefoot Camper is a modern camper with retro styling.
 It is has a hand-built fiberglass shell and comes in a range of colors.

 #6 Serro Scotty

 The next year Serro introduced a 10′ teardrop travel trailer called the Sportsman.
 In 1960 the teardrop shape was replaced in favor of the tear-drop “swoosh” shaped wheel well opening.
 In 1995 they even added motorhomes to their lineup.

 #7 Aristocrat Campers

 Aristocrat campers were first built in 1956 by Irving Perch.
 The last unit rolled out in 1974.
 One of the first models was the Lo Liner because it could easily fit in a residential garage if you purchased the optional metal wheels.

 #8 Dub Box USA Dinky

-Lots of options are available such as privacy window shutters, roof rack, A/C heater combo, portable cooler and much more.
+Lots of options are available such as privacy window shutters, roof rack, A/C heater combo, portable cooler, and much more.
 They even make an empty Dinky suitable as a toy hauler or for business merchandise.

 Retro Campers Summary

 Who says you can’t have a nice selection of retro campers with modern construction techniques and features?
-These days there appears to be a desire to go back to the “good ole days” of RVing and these vintage-inspired campers will take you there.
+These days there appears to be a desire to go back to the “good ole days” of RVing, and these vintage-inspired campers will take you there.

-If shopping for used retro campers or one of the much older vintage travel trailers note that it may require extensive renovations.
+If shopping for used retro campers or one of the much older vintage travel trailers, note that it may require extensive renovations.
 There are some excellent resources on the web showing how to renovate a vintage camper.